Find Your Production Planning Strategy

 Yes, we have no shame paraphrasing the intro to the A-Team.

-We're going to point you in the right direction to becoming the John 'Hannibal' Smith of the makers, crafters, and small manufacturing world.
+We're going to point you in the right direction to becoming the John 'Hannibal' Smith of the modern manufacturing world.

 But, where do you start? let's delve straight in by defining production planning strategies.